Date: October 1, 2020

 Time: 7:00 pm - 8:00 pm

-On October 1, the Yokosuka Council on Asia-Pacific Studies (YCAPS) will host its tenth YCAPS-JUMP webinar at 7 PM JST.
-Experts from Mongolia, Japan, and the United States will discuss the wide array of potential cooperation opportunities for these three countries.
-The panelists will review the history and significance of the 2020 Mongolia-Japan-US Trilateral Meeting held in January 2020 while examining strengths and new opportunities for collaboration between these strategic partnerships.
-They will also discuss regional development initiatives, economic investment and community relations programs that can contribute to more prosperous and rewarding relationships.
+On October 1, JUMP and the Yokosuka Council on Asia-Pacific Studies (YCAPS) hosted our tenth YCAPS-JUMP webinar at 7 PM JST.
+Over 40 participants attended the webinar where a panel of experts from Mongolia, Japan, and the United States discussed the wide array of potential cooperation opportunities for these three countries.
+The panelists reviewed the history and significance of the 2020 Mongolia-Japan-US Trilateral Meeting held in January 2020 while examining strengths and new opportunities for collaboration between these strategic partnerships.
+They also discussed regional development initiatives, economic investment and community relations programs that can contribute to more prosperous and rewarding relationships.

 Lt.
 Col. TC Philip Luu is currently serving as the US Defense Attaché (DATT) in Ulaanbaatar, Mongolia.
 He graduated from the United States Military Academy (USMA) in 2000 and served as an Armor and Armored Cavalry officer for nine years, deploying numerous times in support of Operations Desert Spring and Iraqi Freedom.
 He earned a Master’s Degree in East Asian Security Studies from the Naval Postgraduate School (NPS) in 2012, before serving as a US Army China Foreign Area Officer (FAO) in Beijing and Washington DC.
 LTC Luu is married and has 2 daughters.
 He can speak Chinese, Vietnamese, Spanish and is currently studying Mongolian.